bdpgmbv/Unix/Chapter-1-UNIX-System-Overview/README.md

 ```

-# 1.5 Input and Output Explained Simply
+# 1.5 Input and Output

 ## **File Descriptors**
 - **What are they?**